 Other explanations for treatment failures include incorrect choice and dose of antibiotics or insufficient duration of treatment and/or improper routes of administration.
 In addition, the high cost of therapy, long duration of treatment, antibiotic residues in milk and meat and, in many cases, failure to cure udder infections have led to the general conclusion that treatment has no role in the control of animal brucellosis (Radwan et al., 1992).

 An exhaustive data analysis of the different therapeutic regime in humans indicate that of the 11,747 records identified through the database search compared with standard therapy ie., doxycycline + rifampicin, rifampicin + tetracyclines, doxycycline + trimethoprim, doxycycline+ quinolones, streptomycin + tetracyclines were less efficacious.
 Doxycycline+gentamicin ranked the best in efficacy followed by triple therapy (Doxycycline+ rifampicin+ aminoglycoside) and third is and the third is doxycycline + streptomycin.
-But all do these have very long therapeutic regimes, do have many side effects and the cost is also high (Huang et al. 2024)
+But all do these have very long therapeutic regimes, do have many side effects and the cost is also high (Huang et al. 2024).

 The next alternative and viable approach is to investigate the potential use of suitable hormones.
 Among these, medroxyprogesterone acetate, a synthetic long-acting oral hormone, emerges as a candidate based on the different earlier findings.